Moissanite Vs Diamonds: What’s The Difference?

 Though some people mistakenly believe lab-grown moissanite and diamonds are an “imitation” product of the real thing, they are compositionally identical to their naturally occurring counterparts.
 In other words, lab-grown or not, these gems are still the real deal!

 Though moissanite & diamonds may seem nearly identical at first glance, they are two very distinct types of gemstones with unique properties.
-Below we will break down five main characteristics of moissanite rings vs diamond rings that set them apart from each other.
+Below we will break down five main characteristics of moissanite vs diamonds that set them apart from each other.

 When comparing the two stones, you’ll find that the price tag alone is one of moissanite’s most dazzling qualities.
 Moissanite is significantly cheaper than your average diamond while sacrificing nothing in detail in quality.
 Generally speaking, a moissanite stone will cost around 1/10th of the price of a diamond of comparable size and detail.